StupidL/EmbeddedTool/README.md

 * Add EditText from menu.
 * Open chart view from menu.
 * Save current views as template so that you can pick one directly next time rather than recreate it.
-* Add bluetooth service(with some unknown bugs).
+* Add bluetooth service.
 * Add database to save template.
-Database can be also used in other ways.
+* Add a document activity to show docs.
-* Custom data type and protocol
+* Custom data type and protocol.
+* Fixed bluetooth connection bugs.

 All of these view can be moved by your finger.
 All of these views can be remove or reshaped by performing long click.

 ## Todo
-* Fix bugs when connect bluetooth device
+* Test in embedded device

 ## Screenshots
 ![Main](https://github.com/StupidL/EmbeddedTool/blob/master/art/main.PNG)